TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorparentfullbackupmissingremedial.md

 <!--/issueDescription-->

 ## **Recommended Steps**

 To resolve this issue, perform the below steps:

-* If scheduled Differential/Log backups fails with this issue, then Azure Backup uses auto-heal to trigger a remedial full backup and no further action is required as it is auto corrected.
+* If scheduled Differential/Log backups fails with this issue, then Azure Backup uses auto-heal to trigger a remedial full backup and no further action is required as it is auto corrected
-* If adhoc Differential/Log backups fails with this issue, then ensure full backup is taken else, all the subsequent adhoc Diff/Log backup will continue to fail with this error code.
+* If adhoc Differential/Log backups fails with this issue, then ensure full backup is taken else, all the subsequent adhoc Diff/Log backup will continue to fail with this error code